SangameshPK-2003/CSS-artwork-rotating-3D-cube/README.md

 Experiment with additional 3D transformations beyond the basic rotation, such as scaling or skewing.

 8) Interactive Events:
-Implement interactive events like hovering over a face to trigger effects or displaying additional information.
+Implement interactive events like hovering over a face to trigger effects or displaying additional information

-comment////